estudioChispa/100-days-of-code/r2-log.md

 ## Log

+### R2D91 - June 13, 2018
+Testing my previous app with Instruments.
+Still not sure I know what I'm looking for, but I don't think it looks too bad. #100DaysOfCode #swift #iOS #Xcode

 ### R2D90 - June 12, 2018
 Only ten more days this round!
 Still learning about Instruments.
 Today focusing on the Visual Memory Debugger.
-Instruments seems very powerful, but I'm still not sure I know what to do when I identify a problem. #100DaysOfCode #swift #iOS
+Instruments seems very powerful, but I'm still not sure I know what to do when I identify a problem. #100DaysOfCode #swift #iOS #Xcode

 ### R2D89 - June 11, 2018
-Learning more about Instruments, mostly the Time Profiler, to get better at finding performance issues. #100DaysOfCode #swift #iOS
+Learning more about Instruments, mostly the Time Profiler, to get better at finding performance issues. #100DaysOfCode #swift #iOS #Xcode

 ### R2D88 - June 10, 2018
 Reviewing videos of my favorite sessions from last week and a couple of sessions that I missed. #100DaysOfCode #swift #iOS